VW board members demanded Piech go after learning of secret plot

 Winterkorn has been freed from Piech’s attacks but may also find himself more dependent than ever on the unions who saved his career.
 Berthold Huber, the former head of Germany’s influential IG Metall trade union, takes over as acting chairman following Piech’s departure.

-Winterkorn has begun implementing a plan to eliminate 5 billion euros ($5.44 billion) a year in costs by 2017 at VW’s core passenger-car brand, where profit margins are far below those of top rivals like Toyota.
+Winterkorn has begun implementing a plan to eliminate 5 billion euros ($5.44 billion) a year in costs by 2017 at VW’s core passenger-car brand, where profit margins are far below those of top rivals like Toyota (7203.T).

 He is doing so with the cooperation of the unions, adhering to the cumbersome consensual way of doing business that is core to Volkswagen’s culture - but at a cost.